DiogoSGouveia/MobileProjects/README.md

 ## Overview

-The repository is organized into different folders based on the technology or framework used.
-Inside each folder, you will find projects that demonstrate various mobile development concepts, architectures, and features.
+The repository is organized into different folders based on the technology or framework.
+In each folder, you will find projects demonstrating various mobile development concepts, architectures, and features.

 ## Project Structure